 Distance scales are fairly standard across devices.
 Most scales are in feet, but it is possible to find rangefinders calibrated in meters.
 The usual minimum object distance for these devices is 3ft or 1 m.

-The accuracy of the rangefinder is dependant on the length of the base—the distance between the two front windows, with the greater distance giving more potential accuracy.
+The accuracy of the rangefinder is dependent on the length of the base—the distance between the two front windows, with the greater distance giving more potential accuracy.
 Most rangefinders are designed for normal or wide-angle lenses with maximum apertures of f/2.8 or smaller.
 Rangefinders become less accurate with longer focal length lenses and wider apertures.
 Generally, rangefinders can be used with lenses with a maximum focal length of 135mm at object distances of 1.5 m or greater: the accuracy with shorter object distances increases as the focal length decreases.

 When shopping for rangefinders, a common problem is the mirror alignment that projects the image.
 A horizontal alignment problem can only be detected through the inaccuracy of the rangefinder, usually after you get your film back.
 This can be corrected in some rangefinders by calibrating the distance scale.
 A vertical alignment problem will show one image above the other.
 For focusing on vertical features, the rangefinder will still be accurate with a vertical alignment problem.
 For diagonal features, range errors will occur.
 Some rangefinders, like the Watameter (the lower finder in the figure below), will let you adjust vertical alignment.
 Other rangefinders, like the Amsco DeJur (the top finder), were expected to be aligned professionally.
 However, if you feel confident, most rangefinders can be aligned by either taking them apart or using a few external screws on the body.
 I have noted which rangefinders were designed to be adjusted by the photographer, the others will require some facility by the owner to fix.